-Earn Cryptocurrency While Browsing the Internet: Is Brave Browser Worth Your Time?
+Earn Cryptocurrency While Browsing the Internet: Is Using the Brave Browser Worth Your Time?

 On average, we spend about 8 hours and 7 minutes a day online – a little over one-third of our lives.